cdmoro/literature-clock/scripts/TRANSLATING.md

 This is a **local review page**, separate from the clock and its skins.
 It does not write files to `public/` or expose unapproved quotes on the deployed site.
-The older `?locale=<supported-locale>-draft` clock view only reads generated `.draft.csv` preview catalogues and still excludes rows marked `Draft=true`.
-Use the menu preview to inspect actual unapproved machine translations.
+The separate clock view `?locale=<locale>-draft` now includes pending CSV rows after time-data generation; it also works for unregistered languages.

 ## Start a language and publish gradually